 Fortunately, there is a happy medium.

-This allows us to work at an intensity great enough to promote the development of type II muscle fibres (fast twitch muscle fibres – which are responsible for the expression of strength and power), while also providing enough cardiovascular stimulus to promote the development of the aerobic system.
+This allows us to work at an intensity great enough to promote the development of type II muscle fibers (fast-twitch muscle fibers – which are responsible for the expression of strength and power), while also providing enough cardiovascular stimulus to promote the development of the aerobic system.

 Furthermore, HIIT training burns an absolute TON of energy – which makes it a fantastic way to promote additional fat loss, which is integral to building a lean and powerful physique.